HabitatFramework/UserGuide/concepts/concepts.rst

 Attribute Updates
 =================

 Attribute updates are the main mechanism for updating existing INCID details.
-Typically attribute changes can only be applied to one INCID at a time and any changes made are applied to the current INCID and, if any attributes changed are also held in the GIS layer (e.g. IHS Category or IHS Summary) then the changes are also applied to any features for the current INCID selected in the active GIS layer (or to all features for the current INCID if no features are selected).
+Typically attribute changes can only be applied to one INCID at a time, and any changes attributes applied to the INCID are also held in the GIS layer (e.g. primary and secondary codes) then they are also applied to any features for the current INCID selected in the active GIS layer (or to all features for the current INCID if no features are selected).

 .. index::
 	single: Concepts; Bulk Updates